paritytech/txwrapper-core/README.md

     ```bash
     yarn up "@polkadot/*"
     ```
+2. Next make sure to update the resolutions inside of the `package.json` to match polkadot-js [here](https://github.com/polkadot-js/apps/blob/master/package.json).

 3. Ensure there are no issues by running the following commands.
 If any type errors occur due to the updated dependencies, you may file an issue [here](https://github.com/paritytech/txwrapper-core/issues).